Bubberstation/Bubberstation/modular_zubbers/code/modules/customization/species/lycans/README.md

-## Title: Werewolves
+## Title: Lycans

-Almost every file involving werewolves is stored here.
+Almost every file involving lycans is stored here.

 ## Files Not In This Folder: